Alon-L/lines/README.md

 8,4 a0,4 a4,4
 ```

-Let's print the sum, by using the `p` operator.
+Let's print the sum, by using the `print` operator.
 ```
 8,4 p
 ```